-I want to write about something that it’s been hunting me for some years now.
-It is not about the differences between Brazilian and European Portuguese, but that there are, in fact, differences, why they exist and how do we react to them.
-First, I will start explaining: Many changes in the Brazilian Portuguese grammar were made in history, and more than once the Orthographic Agreement (Acordo Ortográfico) was changed in order to unify the Portuguese language.
-The Portuguese grammar was always a difficult subject in the schools, and these changes just make it worse.
-Even though I always celebrated the differences, now that I work with languages I understand their efforts to bring the Portuguese of all these countries together – how simpler would it be if they were just one, just as the Spanish.
-The attempt to bring the language closer was naive, because, after an ocean of distance and culture between us and our pioneers in Portugal, people in Brazil didn’t change the way they spoke just because a paper was saying it was wrong.
+I want to write about something that has been hunting me for some years now.
+It is not about the differences between Brazilian and European Portuguese, but instead why these differences exist and how do we react to them so badly.
+Explaining: many changes in the Brazilian Portuguese grammar were made in history, and more than once the Orthographic Agreement (Acordo Ortográfico) was changed in order to unify the Portuguese language.
+The Portuguese grammar was always a difficult subject in the schools, and these changes just made it worse.
+Even though I always celebrated the differences, now that I work with languages I understand their efforts to bring the Portuguese from all those countries together – how simpler would it be if they were just one.
+But all these attempts to bring the language closer was naive.
+After an ocean of historical and geographic distances and different cultures between us and our pioneers in Portugal, people in Brazil didn’t change the way they spoke just because a paper was saying it was wrong.
 Now this, of course, raised some damages.
-This is the reason, for example, that teaching or learning Brazilian Portuguese is difficult: you need to explain the grammar and then how it works in the spoken language – because is two different things!
-The personal pronouns, for instance are: eu, tu/você, ele/ela, nós, vós, eles.
+This is the reason, for example, that teaching or learning Brazilian Portuguese is difficult: you need to explain the grammar and then the spoken language – because they are two different things!
+The personal pronouns for instance are: eu, tu/você, ele/ela, nós, vós, eles.
 However we don’t use vós in the spoken language and we add another personal pronoun that does not exist in the grammar: a gente (which also means nós).
 The conjugation of the verb also changes from the written to the spoken language.
 As an example, I will use the verb amar.

 How the grammar say it is:

 How do we actually say:

 A gente ama